radiant-rstats/docker/install/rsm-msba-windows-arm.md

 sudo apt install libgdal-dev libproj-dev;
 ```

-After completing the step above you can install the `rgdal` R-package locally using the following from Rstudio:
+After completing the step above you can install the `rgdal` R-package locally using the following from R:

 `install.packages("rgdal", lib = Sys.getenv("R_LIBS_USER"))`